europaphp/skeleton/lib/Europa/Controller/readme.md

 RESTful Controllers
 -------------------

-A rest controller allows you to specify methods which correspond to methods from the [HTTP 1.1.
+A `RestController` allows you to specify methods which correspond to methods from the [HTTP 1.1.
 Method Definitions](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
 The allowed methods are:

 - cli
 - connect